PaddiM8/luno-lei/content/_index.md

 descriptive and creative ways to express different concepts.

+Any translations and derived words in the dictionary should be treated as suggestions and examples rather than exact definitions.

 ### What it is
 * Optimised for getting by with a small vocabulary
 * The entire language could fit on a poster
 * Has a rich and flexible grammar
-* A fun way to play around with language and finding creative ways of expressing oneself
+* A way to practice communicating with minimal knowledge of a language

 ### What it is not
 * Not as simple as Toki Pona - being as easy as possible to learn is not a goal, although simplicity is striven for